Thursday, December 6, 2018

 As the offering plate made its way throughout the congregation, the Strasser family dug into their pockets, and each gave an offering, even the children.
 The rest of the congregation dropped dollars and coins onto the plate as well.

 As Father Joseph looked at the offering plate when it returned to him, he noticed a major donation or two.
-Mr. Strasser smiled with joy at Father Joseph, who was so surprised at the large amount of money.
-After he gave the benediction for the service, Joseph watched as his congregants went home, singing the new hymn to themselves.
+Mr. Strasser smiled with joy at Father Joseph, who was so surprised at the large amount of money in the offering.
+After he gave the benediction for the service, Father Joseph watched as his congregants went home, singing the new hymn to themselves.
 He hoped they remembered every word in their hearts.

 “Could we please have a copy of the new hymn, Father Joseph?”
 Mr. Strasser said to the priest after the service.
 “My family and I sing folk songs, and I would love to champion ‘Silent Night.’”